What role does gas play in Germany' energy system?

 Which precautions did Germany and the EU take?

 Already in late March 2022, Germany triggered the first of three stages of its national gas supply emergency plan over fears that Russia’s demand to receive payments from foreign buyers in roubles could lead to a halt in trading.
-The "early warning" stage was declared as a precautionary measure, as supplies were not threatened at the time, the ministry said.
+The "early warning" stage was declared as a precautionary measure, as supplies were not yet threatened, the ministry said at the time.
 Triggering this stage had little immediate consequences for the end-users of gas but served to put preparation for an escalation of the crisis on a more solid legal and organisational footing.
 A crisis response team consisting of representatives from the energy ministry, the network agency, grid and storage operators and gas retailers was formed to monitor developments and prepare adequate responses.

 The government only directly intervenes in physical distribution in the third and last escalation level, the “emergency stage,” which is triggered once a “significant deterioration” of the supply situation is considered imminent.
 In this stage, the network agency BNetzA becomes the so-called “federal load retailer,” effectively meaning gas rationing sets in and the state agency takes over allocation from grid operators according to pre-established criteria.

 To help decide how a rationing and shutdown sequence could look like, the BNetzA requested gas grid operators and industrial customers to specify their consumption levels and future gas needs on the “Gas Security Platform.”
-Companies with a very high gas demand -- more than 10 megawatt hours (MWh) of gas per hour -- can be treated individually in case of gas rationing, while those consuming less than the threshold value will have to be processed with a sweeping “lawnmower method,” agency head Müller said.
+Companies with a very high gas demand of more than 10 megawatt hours (MWh) per hour can be treated individually in case of gas rationing, while those consuming less than the threshold value will have to be processed with a sweeping “lawnmower method,” agency head Müller said.
 Roughly 2,500 large customers that consume more than 10 MWh account for the bulk of industrial gas demand.
 The aim would be to allow companies to have control over the gas volumes they receive during the shutdown to avoid damage to their machinery, he said.
+Many companies have started taking precautions themselves by reducing natural gas demand and finding alternatives fuels, such as oil or propane gas, a by-product of refinery processes.

-A campaign aimed at reducing dependence on Russian imports and accelerating the transition to renewables launched by the government and an alliance of business and civil society groups has been launched to encourage citizens to save energy.
-Lowering heating temperatures and cutting back on warm water use could significantly reduce gas demand in households, which accounted for about one-third of gas demand in 2021.
+A campaign launched by the government and an alliance of business and civil society groups in early June aimed at reducing dependence on Russian imports and accelerating the transition to renewables by encouraging citizens to save energy.
+Lower heating temperatures and reduced warm water use featured prominently as advices for reducing gas demand in households, which accounted for about one-third of total demand in 2021.

 What could be the long-term effects of a cut?

-In a joint analysis of the country’s economic prospects in the energy crisis, Germany’s leading economic research institutes said halting deliveries would “threaten to throw the German economy in a severe recession.”
-A gas cut could reduce gross domestic product (GDP) by nearly one percentage point, from 2.7 percent expected in 2022 to 1.9 percent.
+In a joint analysis of the country’s economic prospects in the energy crisis, Germany’s leading economic research institutes in April said halting deliveries would “threaten to throw the German economy in a severe recession.”
+A gas cut could reduce gross domestic product (GDP) by nearly one percentage point, from 2.7 percent expected in 2022 to 1.9 percent, they found.
 In their previous analysis in autumn 2021, before Russia’s invasion started and the energy crisis gained full steam, the researchers still expected GDP to grow by 4.8 percent.
 For 2023, a gas cut could even lead to economic contraction of more than 2 percent, while a scenario with continued gas trading predicts GDP growth in excess of 3 percent.
-The cumulative loss of GDP of an end to gas deliveries could amount to 220 billion euros by the end of next year, roughly 6.5 percent of Germany’s annual economic output.
+The cumulative loss of GDP of an end to gas deliveries could amount to 220 billion euros by the end of next year, roughly 6.5 percent of Germany’s annual economic output, the economists said.

 A study published by the University of Mannheim found that the repercussions of a gas cut could be much more dramatic than those of the 2008 financial crisis or the COVID-19 pandemic that started in 2020, gauging the loss in GDP at about 8 percent.
 “This energy shock would directly strike at the core of German industry and strongly reduce the production potential,” the study found.